Day of Dead Alternatives To Well-known Destinations

 This suburb of CDMX is accessible by the Metro, from the Taxqueña station.
 After that, you exit and take a “micro” #RTP149 to the town.
 Or take a taxi.

-Now that I have whetted your appetite for this event, I have to be a grinch and tell you that the church was damaged in the 2017 earthquake and I am not sure there will be a procession this year.
-Ask in Mexico City at your hotel or a tourism office.
+Now that I have whetted your appetite for this event, I have to be a grinch and tell you that the church was damaged in the 2017 earthquake and it may be 2021 before there will be a celebration.
+Ask in Mexico City at your hotel or

 gets all cleaned up and the boats are festooned in Dead attire.
 This can be appreciated during the daytime.